eduardo-escoto/Int15-codepost-upload/README.md

       * Add in codePost test upload code to the final cell in the ```output_dir``` files.
       * Upload the ```input_dir``` files to codePost. ```input_dir``` files must be named `<student_email>_<assignment_name>.ipynb`.
 If this changes, change the code appropriately.
 3. Upload `output_dir` to the JupyterHub grader repository (same as current process).
-4. `pip3 install codePost-api` in JupyerHub grader environment,
+4. `pip install codePost-api` in JupyerHub grader environment,
 5. Set env variable in JupyterHub ```cp_api_key="API_KEY"``` using the same API key from step 0 above.
 This can be done by either:
     * Open up JupyerHub terminal environment and `export cp_api_key=<API_KEY>`.
     * Create a Jupyer notebook in directory and run `%env cp_api_key=<API_KEY>`.